nicklafferty/craftycody/content/life/how-to-actually-clean-a-ceramic-pan.md

 ## Cleaning your ceramic pan

-As I was cleaning it in the sink, I had the thought to try one of those **Magic Erasers** (we have a pack of name-brand ones from Costco, but I'm sure the generics from Amazon work).
+As I was washing it in the sink, I had the thought to try one of those **Magic Erasers** (we have a pack of name-brand ones from Costco, but I'm sure the generics from Amazon work).

 Lo and behold.